jim-schilling/splurge-tools/README.md

-# jpy-tools
+# splurge-tools

 A Python package providing tools for data type handling, validation, and text processing.

 ## Description

-jpy-tools is a collection of Python utilities focused on:
+splurge-tools is a collection of Python utilities focused on:
 - Data type handling and validation
 - Text file processing and manipulation
 - String tokenization and parsing